canvasplus/extension/README.md

 1️⃣ **Running NodeJS**

-> The chrome extension needs NodeJS to be compiled.
+> The extension needs NodeJS to be compiled.
 I'm using version 14.5.3, but similar versions should work.
 You can see your node JS version by running `node -v` and if node isn't installed, head over to https://nodejs.org/

 <br>

 2️⃣ **Installing dependencies**

-> Every browser version (aka `extension/chrome`, `extension/firefox`, etc) is its own Node project.
-To install the dependencies, run `npm install` in your desired browser directory.
+> To install the dependencies, run `npm install` in the extension directory.

 3️⃣ **Compilation**

-> To compile the extension, run `npm run build:prod` in your desired browser directory.
+> To compile the extension, run `npm run build:prod` in the extension directory.
 This will create or replace the contents of a directory called `dist`.
 This contains the code runnable by your browser.
 I won't specify how to load the extension onto your browser because its different for every browser, but the folder you want to load is the `dist` directory.